 ArchitectsEdy Hartono, Edha Architects

-From the architect.
+Text description provided by the architects.
 Location is definitely playing an important role for the architect in designing this project, to create specific identity and come forth differently than the other surrounding residential buildings.

 This house is located right in the center one of Jakarta’s most crowded residential area and assessed got lot of “luck” factors.
 Wide green area and shading trees become the expression of the architect in the design.